MicrosoftDocs/msteams-docs/msteams-platform/resources/moodle-overview.md

 * **Moodle LTI apps**: The following are the Learning Tools Interoperability (LTI) apps available for Moodle LMS:

   * OneDrive LTI app, which provides services like accessing and sharing personal and class files within LMS.
-  * Class Teams LTI app, which helps faculty to create a class with user roles within the LMS course; and access to engaging courses for students.
+  * Class Teams LTI app, which helps faculty to create a class with user roles within the LMS courses.
+The app provides required access to students for various enaging courses.
   * Teams meetings LTI app, which helps faculty and students to engage using desktop, web platforms and to integrate class meetings in their LMS course.

 * **Microsoft 365 plugins**: The Microsoft 365 plugins are designed to ensure integration between Moodle sites and Microsoft Teams.
-There are seven types of plugins, which can be used independently, or in partnership to achieve distinct user requirements.
+These plugins can be used independently, or in partnership to achieve distinct user requirements.
+For more information, see [Plugins overview](/resources/m365-plugins/m365-plugins-overview.md)

 * **Partner apps for Moodle**: All the partner set of apps for Moodle and Microsoft Teams are available in Microsoft Store.